giuliapuntoit/pypatchin/README.md

-# pypatch
+# pypatchin

 Do you want a fast and clean solution to patch your files and repositories?
-Use me, a Python **pypatch** package!
+Use me, a Python **pypatchin** package!

 I can patch your text, your files and your entire repositories!